 The wily McKenna says that he asked for a refund when he discovered that it wasn’t worth the paper it was written on (this was after the article appeared in the Daily Mirror) but it is impossible to ignore the fact that he continued to use the letters PhD. on his therapy CDs, which, in my opinion, are amongst the worst I have ever heard – half-hearted efforts with a wish-washy induction, repetition of a few banal stock phrases and, you guessed it, devoid of any originality whatsoever.
 These recordings were also presented to the court as part of his ‘thesis.’
 Had work of such extraordinary brevity been presented to a genuine academic institution it would have been rejected out of hand.
 I wonder what Mr. Justice Eady would have said about it had McKenna’s ‘dissertation’ been on the subject of say, law…

-At University College London, there has been in existence for more than twenty-five years, a pioneering unit which specializes in hypnosis and it is led by the brilliant Professor David Oakley.
+At University College London, there has been in existence for more than twenty-five years, a pioneering unit which specialises in hypnosis and it is led by the brilliant Professor David Oakley.
 The unit is not only world renowned but is the only centre in the world that offers specialist training in hypnosis studies.
-It is also the only place in the world where hypnosis studies are validated by a recognized academic institution, in this case, a British university.
+It is also the only place in the world where hypnosis studies are validated by a recognised academic institution, in this case, a British university.
 To my (not great) surprise, McKenna has stated that he had never heard of it.

 McKenna’s libel victory is shallow, even though he may yet (at the time of writing) get a modest pay-out by way of damages.
 It should be around the 1p mark.
 Do not despair however; this is almost bound to be offset by the fact that the judge indicated that McKenna might have to pay a sizeable proportion of his own costs as “the matter could have been resolved at a much earlier stage had Paul McKenna presented Victor Lewis-Smith with a copy of his dissertation.
 This he failed to do…” And no small wonder!